Panzarborg/cph-1st-w39/README.md

 4.b add the following array to your code: int[] arr = { 1, 1, 1, 2, 2, 3, 3, 3, 4, 5, 5, 5, 6, 6, 7, 8, 8, 9, 9, 10 }

 4.c Write a method that returns a random element from the above array.
-4.d Write a method that takes in the above array as a parameter, and prints what the probability is, of getting each number when calling the method written in 4.c.

-4.e Write a function that takes an integer as a parameter and prints the number.
+4.d Write a function that takes an integer as a parameter and prints the number.
 After that, it subtracts one from the input and calls itself again (recursion).
 If the input is less than zero, it should no longer call itself.

-4.f Write a function that takes two integers as parameters and prints both of them seperated by a tab ( \\t ).
+4.e Write a function that takes two integers as parameters and prints both of them seperated by a tab ( \\t ).
 Then have the function calculate and print the fibunacci sequence by calling itself.
 If the input is greater than 10000, then stop.
 Start the function by calling it from setup with the input (1, 1).

 ## Task 5: Draw a chess board using a nested for loop and a double int array.